zdavidson/stream-labs-frontend-assignment/SOLUTION.md

-- How long did it take you to complete this assignment?
+###### How long did it take you to complete this assignment?

 About 6 hours in total.

-- What about this assignment did you find most challenging?
+###### What about this assignment did you find most challenging?

-  Working with the API was probably the most challenging since I wasn't familiar with it prior to this assignment.
+Working with the API was probably the most challenging aspect since I wasn't familiar with it prior to this assignment.

-- What about this assignment did you find unclear?
+###### What about this assignment did you find unclear?

 I wasn't clear on whether images were to be used or if I was meant to utilize the MediaStream's API to enable the camera, so I made the assumption that the goal was to use the API as completely as possible and implemented that functionality.

-- What challenges did you face that you did not expect?
+###### What challenges did you face that you did not expect?

 I didn't expect that getting the stream to appear in two places simultaneously would prove to be such a challenge, but I studied the documentation and found an answer.

-- Do you feel like this assignment has an appropriate level of difficulty?
+###### Do you feel like this assignment has an appropriate level of difficulty?

-  Yes, and I think if I were familiar with the MediaStream API it would have been completed in half the time.
+Yes, and I think if I were familiar with the MediaStream API it would have been completed much faster.

-- Briefly explain your decisions to use tools, frameworks and libraries like React, Vue, etc.
+###### Briefly explain your decisions to use tools, frameworks and libraries like React, Vue, etc.

 I decided to use React because it's the library that I'm most familiar with and would therefore save the most time by using.
 I chose to use SCSS because I prefer the structure of the styling -- I think it comes out much cleaner than CSS.
 I also decided to use Context for a similar reason.

-- Did you make certain assumptions and decisions around the UI/UX?
+###### Did you make certain assumptions and decisions around the UI/UX?
 Please elaborate on your reasonings.

-  I made the assumption that the majority of users would be using this on 13 to 15 inch laptops and optimzed for those screen sizes.
+I made the assumption that the majority of users would be using this on laptops in and around the 13 to 15 inch range and optimzed for those screen sizes.